apache/druid/docs/querying/nested-columns.md

 ## Example nested data

-The examples in this topic use the data in [nested_example_data.json](https://static.imply.io/data/nested_example_data.json).
-The file contains a simple fascimile of an order tracking and shipping table.
+The examples in this topic use the data in [`nested_example_data.json`](https://static.imply.io/data/nested_example_data.json).
+The file contains a simple facsimile of an order tracking and shipping table.

 When pretty-printed, a sample row in `nested_example_data` looks like this: